Department of Mathematics

 MAT 532.
 Geometry I. 3 Credits.

-This course is a rigorous introduction to geometry from a transformational point of view, emphasizing Euclidean, hyperbolic, and/or projective geometry.
-Other topics such as Spherical geometry, symplectic geometry, or Affine geometry may be included if time permits.
+This course is a rigorous introduction to geometry from a transformational point of view, emphasizing Euclidean, affine, and projective geometry.

 MAT 533.
 Geometry II.
 3 Credits.